Slyfter/P_I_OT/README.md

 3. Connect your Raspberry Pi to the Sense HAT and the camera.

-4. Run the Flask application:
+4. Run the Flask application:<br />
 Open the terminal on your raspberry pi and change the directory to the directory where your app.py is located and run the following command
 ```bash
 FLASK_APP=app.py flask run